 - abuse of monopoly power and merger control

-This module presents an introduction to Financial Economics focusing on topics such as: the determination of interest rates; the role of financial institutions in the financial and monetary system; banking regulation and risk management in banks.
-You'll have 11 90-minute lecture and two one-hour seminars.
+This module presents an introduction to financial economics focusing on topics such as: the determination of interest rates; the role of financial institutions in the financial and monetary system; banking regulation and risk management in banks.

 Industrial Economics A: Structure, Conduct and Performance